mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 retrieve data from different tables in a database, you can define a data connector that accepts different SQL queries as arguments.

-!!! example "Use a Data Connector with arguments"
+!!! example "Use a data connector with arguments"
     === "app.py (use lambda)"
         ```py linenums="1"
         from vizro import Vizro